code-423n4/2022-10-paladin-findings/data/RaymondFam-Q.md

 ## Typo Errors
 ```
+            @ balacne
+Line 292    * @param targetVotes Maximum taget of votes to have (own balacne + delegation) for the receiver
             @ ot
 Line 365    * @param maxTotalRewardAmount Maximum added total reward amount allowed ot be pulled by this contract
             @ ot